Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Related Work

 \subsection{Prompt Tuning}

-Inspired by Natural Language Processing, recent research has adapted vision-language pre-trained models to downstream tasks by learning task-specific prompts in an end-to-end manner~\cite{wu2022adversarial,vu2021spot}.
-Given the limited labeled data during training, prompt tuning is often treated as a few-shot learning task~\cite{fu2021meta,zhang2024dept,li2023gradient}.
-CoOp~\cite{zhou2022learning} optimizes prompt vectors in the CLIP language branch for task adaptation, though it struggles with generalization to novel tasks.
-To address this, CoCoOp~\cite{zhou2022conditional} uses a lightweight meta-network to generate input-conditioned tokens, improving adaptability.
-KgCoOp~\cite{yao2023visual} further enhances generalization by narrowing the gap between handcrafted and learnable prompts.
-While these methods focus on textual prompts, significant work has also explored visual prompts for task adaptation~\cite{jia2022visual}.
-By incorporating trainable prompts into both the language and visual branches of CLIP, methods like MaPLe~\cite{khattak2023maple} and PromptSRC~\cite{khattak2023self} achieve substantial performance improvements across base and novel tasks.
+Given the limited labeled data during training, prompt tuning is an effective approach to adapt vision-language pre-trained models for few-shot learning tasks~\cite{fu2021meta,zhang2024dept,chartmoe}.
+CoOp~\cite{zhou2022learning} optimizes prompt vectors in CLIP’s language branch for task adaptation but struggles with generalization to novel tasks.
+To address this, CoCoOp~\cite{zhou2022conditional} introduces a lightweight meta-network to generate input-conditioned tokens, improving adaptability.
+Beyond textual prompts, visual prompts have also been explored for task adaptation~\cite{jia2022visual}.
+Methods like MaPLe~\cite{khattak2023maple} and PromptSRC~\cite{khattak2023self} incorporate trainable prompts into both language and visual branches, achieving significant performance gains across base and novel tasks.
+Recent studies~\cite{park2024prompt,li2023gradient} further construct meta-tasks based on semantic categories to initialize well-structured soft prompts, mitigating generalization decline in high-level tasks.
+Unlike these approaches that focus on high-level tasks, our proposed prompt tuning method is specifically designed for IQA, leveraging low-level distortion information to construct meta-tasks.
+This enables pre-trained prompts to be distortion-sensitive and effectively capture shared quality knowledge.